propertyguru/eslint-config-pg/README.md

     yarn add --dev @propertyguru/eslint-config-pg husky lint-staged
     ```

-    Note: I recommend to use latest version of NPM to make sure peerDependencies will install properly.
-In Yarn on classic version might have issues so you might need to check on Step 6.
+    Note: I recommend to use latest version of NPM or PNPM to make sure peerDependencies will install properly.
+In Yarn Classic version doesn't have this feature so you need to check on Step 7.

 2. Create or modify `.eslintrc.json` file with following content.